 Researchers in the School of Social Sciences and Humanities (SSH) are a multi-lingual and interdisciplinary community, bringing together a unique blend of internationally well-connected scholars.

-For the last Research Excellence Framework (REF, 2014), the current system to assess the quality of UK research, SSH submitted to two panels: ‘Area Studies’ and ‘Modern Languages and Linguistics’.
-The results, released on 18 December 2014, ranked Aston amongst the leading institutions in the UK and achieved some particularly outstanding successes for our field:
+For the latest Research Excellence Framework (REF), the current system to assess the quality of UK research, SSH submitted to two panels: ‘Area Studies’ and ‘Modern Languages and Linguistics’.
+The results ranked Aston amongst the leading institutions in the UK and achieved some particularly outstanding successes for our field:

-- Area Studies: 81% of the SSH submission was judged as “world-leading or internationally excellent”.
+- Area Studies: 81 per cent of the SSH submission was judged as “world-leading or internationally excellent”.
 This is the 3rd highest percentage in the UK for this unit of assessment.
-The submission was also ranked 5th out of 23 institutions in the UK for Area Studies in the overall REF 2014 rankings.
+The submission was also ranked 5th out of 23 institutions in the UK for Area Studies in the overall REF rankings.

-- Modern Languages and Linguistics: 60% of the LSS submission was awarded the highest marks (4*) for research impact.
+- Modern Languages and Linguistics: 60 per cent of the SSH submission was awarded the highest marks (4*) for research impact.
 This is the highest 4* percentage in the West Midlands, and places Aston within the top 10 for this unit of assessment regarding impact.
-Moreover, 100% of the LSS submission to this panel was awarded 4* or 3* for research environment, ranking Aston joint 1st in the UK for this measure.
+Moreover, 100 per cent of the SSH submission to this panel was awarded 4* or 3* for research environment, ranking Aston joint 1st in the UK for this measure.

 Find out how we make great work happen across our school